Jisin0/TGMessageStore/README.md

 - `BOT_TOKEN`  : Optional.
 On vercel, a list of bot tokens allowed to connect to the app or leave empty allow anyone to connect.
 On servers, a single bot token.
 - `ADMINS` : Optional.
 List of telegram IDs of users allowed to create links with the bot, seperated by spaces.
 - `FSUB` : Optional.
 List of IDs of channels the user must join to get content, seperated by spaces.
+- `AUTO_DELETE`: Optional.
+Number of minutes after which messages should be automatically deleted.
+(Does not work on vercel)
 - `ALLOW_PUBLIC` :  Optional.
 Set this to __true__ to allow anyone to create batch links.
 - `PROTECT_CONTENT`: Optional.
 Set this to __true__ to prevent users from forwarding/copying content from the bot.
 - `BATCH_SIZE_LIMIT`: Optional.
 Maximum number of messages allowed in a batch.